ThomasAdriaanse/Personal-website/api/content/blogs/How-this-website-works.md

 ### Introduction

 I wanted to showcase my full-stack development skills with a personal website.
-I started by choosing a sleek and simple template from [this GitHub repo](https://github.com/buildwithdan/flask-portfolio) that would allow me to easily add my own touch.
+I started by choosing a simple template from [this GitHub repo](https://github.com/buildwithdan/flask-portfolio) that would allow me to easily add my own touch.

 ![Website Diagram](/static/images/website_diagram.png)
 ### Flask